grace-notes/grace-notes/_topics/salvation-doctrines.md

 * **Galatians 3:26**. _For you are all sons of God through faith in Christ Jesus._

-### Sons of God
+**Sons of God**

-* **John 1:12**.
-But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name,
+* **John 1:12**. _But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name,_

-* **2 Corinthians 6:18**.
-And I will be a father to you, And you shall be sons and daughters to Me,” Says the Lord Almighty.
+* **2 Corinthians 6:18**. _"And I will be a father to you, And you shall be sons and daughters to Me,” Says the Lord Almighty._

-* **1 John 3:2**.
-Beloved, now we are children of God, and it has not appeared as yet what we will be.
-We know that when He appears, we will be like Him, because we will see Him just as He is.
+* **1 John 3:2**. _Beloved, now we are children of God, and it has not appeared as yet what we will be.
+We know that when He appears, we will be like Him, because we will see Him just as He is._

-### New Creations
+**New Creations**

-* **2 Corinthians 5:17**.
-Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.
+* **2 Corinthians 5:17**. _Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come._

-* **Galatians 6:15**.
-For neither is circumcision anything, nor uncircumcision, but a new creation.
+* **Galatians 6:15**. _For neither is circumcision anything, nor uncircumcision, but a new creation._

-* **Ephesians 2:10**.
-For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.
+* **Ephesians 2:10**. _For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them._

-#### You have been made **acceptable to God**.
+**You have been made _acceptable to God_**.

-* **Ephesians 1:6**. to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.
+* **Ephesians 1:6**. _to the praise of the glory of His grace, which He freely bestowed on us in the Beloved._

-* **1 Peter 2:5**. you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
+* **1 Peter 2:5**. _you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ._

 To make a believer acceptable to Himself, God sees to it that you have been:

-### Made righteous
+**Made righteous**

-* **Romans 3:22**. even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction;
+* **Romans 3:22**. _even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction;_

-* **1 Corinthians 1:30**.
-But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption,
+* **1 Corinthians 1:30**. _But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption,_

-* **2 Corinthians 5:21**.
-He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.
+* **2 Corinthians 5:21**. _He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him._

-* **Philippians 3:9**. and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,
+* **Philippians 3:9**. _and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,_

-### Sanctified positionally
+**Sanctified positionally**

-* **1 Corinthians 1:30**.
-But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption,
+* **1 Corinthians 1:30**. _But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption,_

-* **1 Corinthians 6:11**.
-Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.
+* **1 Corinthians 6:11**. _Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God._

-### Perfected forever
+**Perfected forever**

-* **Hebrews 10:14**.
-For by one offering He has perfected for all time those who are sanctified.
+* **Hebrews 10:14**. "_For by one offering He has perfected for all time those who are sanctified._"

-### Made qualified
+**Made qualified**

-* **Colossians 1:12**. giving thanks to the Father, who has qualified us to share in the inheritance of the saints in Light.
+* **Colossians 1:12**. "_giving thanks to the Father, who has qualified us to share in the inheritance of the saints in Light._"

-#### You have been **forgiven all trespasses** or sins
+**You have been _forgiven all trespasses_ or _sins_**

-* **Ephesians 1:7**.
-In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace
+* **Ephesians 1:7**. "_In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace._"

-* **Ephesians 4:32**.
-Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.
+* **Ephesians 4:32**. "_Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you._"

-* **Colossians 1:14**. in whom we have redemption, the forgiveness of sins.
+* **Colossians 1:14**. "_in whom we have redemption, the forgiveness of sins._"

-* **Colossians 2:13**.
-When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions,
+* **Colossians 2:13**. "_When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions,_"

-* **Colossians 3:13**. bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
+* **Colossians 3:13**. "_bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you._"

-#### You have been made a **heavenly citizen** based on reconciliation.
+**You have been made a _heavenly citizen_ based on reconciliation.**

-* **Luke 10:20**.
-Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven.”
+* **Luke 10:20**. "_Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven._”

-* **Ephesians 2:13,19**.
-But now in Christ Jesus you who formerly were far off have been brought near by the blood of Christ. **19** So then you are no longer strangers and aliens, but you are fellow citizens with the saints, and are of God’s household,
+* **Ephesians 2:13,19**. "_But now in Christ Jesus you who formerly were far off have been brought near by the blood of Christ. **19** So then you are no longer strangers and aliens, but you are fellow citizens with the saints, and are of God’s household_"

-* **Philippians 3:20**.
-For our citizenship is in heaven, from which also we eagerly wait for a Savior, the Lord Jesus Christ;
+* **Philippians 3:20**. "_For our citizenship is in heaven, from which also we eagerly wait for a Savior, the Lord Jesus Christ;_"

-#### You have been **delivered from the kingdom of Satan**.
+**You have been _delivered from the kingdom of Satan_**

-* **Colossians 1:13**.
-For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son,
+* **Colossians 1:13**. "_For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son,_"

-* **Colossians 2:15**.
-When He had disarmed the rulers and authorities, He made a public display of them, having triumphed over them through Him.
+* **Colossians 2:15**. "_When He had disarmed the rulers and authorities, He made a public display of them, having triumphed over them through Him._"

-#### You have been **transferred into God’s kingdom**.
+**You have been _transferred into God’s kingdom_**.

-* **Colossians 1:13**.
-For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son,
+* **Colossians 1:13**. "_For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son,_

-#### You have been placed on a **secure foundation**.
+**You have been placed on a _secure foundation_**.

-* **1 Corinthians 3:11**.
-For no man can lay a foundation other than the one which is laid, which is Jesus Christ.
+* **1 Corinthians 3:11**. "_For no man can lay a foundation other than the one which is laid, which is Jesus Christ._"

-* **1 Corinthians 10:4**. and all drank the same spiritual drink, for they were drinking from a spiritual rock which followed them; and the rock was Christ.
+* **1 Corinthians 10:4**. "_and all drank the same spiritual drink, for they were drinking from a spiritual rock which followed them; and the rock was Christ._"

-* **Ephesians 2:20**. having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the corner stone,
+* **Ephesians 2:20**. "_having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the corner stone,_"

-#### You are a **gift from God the Father** to the Lord Jesus Christ.
+**You are a _gift from God the Father_ to the Lord Jesus Christ._

-* **[John 17:2, 6, 9, 11, 12, 24] ()**. even as You gave Him authority over all flesh, that to all whom You have given Him, He may give eternal life. **6** I have manifested Your name to the men whom You gave Me out of the world; they were Yours and You gave them to Me, and they have kept Your word. **9** I ask on their behalf; I do not ask on behalf of the world, but of those whom You have given Me; for they are Yours. **11** I am no longer in the world; and yet they themselves are in the world, and I come to You.
-Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are. **12** While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished but the son of perdition, so that the Scripture would be fulfilled. **24** Father, I desire that they also, whom You have given Me, be with Me where I am, so that they may see My glory which You have given Me, for You loved Me before the foundation of the world.
+* **John 17:2, 6, 9, 11, 12, 24**. "_even as You gave Him authority over all flesh, that to all whom You have given Him, He may give eternal life._ **6** _I have manifested Your name to the men whom You gave Me out of the world; they were Yours and You gave them to Me, and they have kept Your word." **9** _I ask on their behalf; I do not ask on behalf of the world, but of those whom You have given Me; for they are Yours._ **11** _I am no longer in the world; and yet they themselves are in the world, and I come to You.
+Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are._ **12** _While I was with them, I was keeping them in Your name which You have given Me; and I guarded them and not one of them perished but the son of perdition, so that the Scripture would be fulfilled._ **24** _Father, I desire that they also, whom You have given Me, be with Me where I am, so that they may see My glory which You have given Me, for You loved Me before the foundation of the world._"

-#### You have been **delivered from the power of the sin nature**.
+**You have been _delivered from the power of the sin nature_**.

-* **Romans 2:29**.
-But he is a Jew who is one inwardly; and circumcision is that which is of the heart, by the Spirit, not by the letter; and his praise is not from men, but from God.
+* **Romans 2:29**. _But he is a Jew who is one inwardly; and circumcision is that which is of the heart, by the Spirit, not by the letter; and his praise is not from men, but from God._

-* **Philippians 3:3**. for we are the true circumcision, who worship in the Spirit of God and glory in Christ Jesus and put no confidence in the flesh,
+* **Philippians 3:3**. "_for we are the true circumcision, who worship in the Spirit of God and glory in Christ Jesus and put no confidence in the flesh,_"

-* **Colossians 2:11**. and in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ;
+* **Colossians 2:11**. "_and in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ;_"

-#### You have been **appointed as a priest** unto God.
+**You have been _appointed as a priest_ unto God.**

-* **1 Peter 2:5,9**. you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ. **9** But you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light;
+* **1 Peter 2:5,9**. "_you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ._" **9** "_But you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light;_"

-* **Revelation 1:6**. and He has made us to be a kingdom, priests to His God and Father—to Him be the glory and the dominion forever and ever.
+* **Revelation 1:6**. "_and He has made us to be a kingdom, priests to His God and Father—to Him be the glory and the dominion forever and ever._"

-#### You are **under the care of God** as a chosen generation and a protected people.
+**You are _under the care of God_ as a chosen generation and a protected people.**

-* **Titus 2:14**. who gave Himself for us to redeem us from every lawless deed, and to purify for Himself a people for His own possession, zealous for good deeds.
+* **Titus 2:14**. "_who gave Himself for us to redeem us from every lawless deed, and to purify for Himself a people for His own possession, zealous for good deeds._"

 * **1 Peter 2:9**.
 But you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light;